 Where T is the titre of KMn04(ml), Vme is the volume-mass equivalent (i.e. 1ml of 0.05m KMn04 solution is equivalent to 0.00225g anhydrous oxalic acid).
 Df is the dilution factor Vt/A (2.4 where Vt is the total volume of titrate (300ml) and A is the aliquot used (125ml), ME is the molar equivalent of KMn04 in oxalate (KMn04 redox reaction) and Mf is the mass of sample used [39].

-2.2.2 Alkaloids Determination
+2.2.2: Alkaloids Determination

 Five grams (5g) of the sample were weighed into a 250ml beaker and 200ml of 20% acetic acid in ethanol was added, covered and allowed to stand for 4 hours at 250C.
 This was filtered with filter paper No. 42, and the filtrate was concentrated using a water bath (Memmert) to one quarter of the original volume.
 Concentrated ammonium hydroxide was added dropwise to the extract until the precipitation was complete.
 The whole solution was allowed to settle, and the precipitate was collected and washed with dilute NH4OH (1% ammonia solution).
 Then, filtered with pre-weighed filter paper.
 The residue on the filter paper is the alkaloid, which is dried in the oven (precision electrothermal model BNP 9052 England) at 800c.
 The alkaloid content was calculated and expressed as a percentage of the weight of the sample analyzed (Obadoni and Ochuko, 2001).